All Posts

 The Auth Code appears in the browser's URL bar β€” visible in logs and history.
 The actual Access Token is exchanged server-to-server where the user/browser never sees it.
 This prevents token theft via browser history or referrer headers.

-🧠 Access Tokens, Refresh Tokens, and Scopes
+🧠 Deep Dive: Access Tokens, Refresh Tokens, and Scopes

 Scopes: Limiting What the Token Can Do